Corpus on Robust PCA via Low-rank and Sparse Decomposition

 possibilities in every aspect of our lives.
 Studying data and its

-models and systems for analysing large datasets.
+developing models and systems for analysing large datasets.

 Data analysis leads to application domains that have a systematic impact